what two commands below will grant only the execute permission to username bob on file1

 CREATE USER super@localhost IDENTIFIED Past 'Secure1Pass!';

-Lawmaking language: SQL (Structured Query Linguistic communication) ( sql )
+Lawmaking language: SQL (Structured Query Linguistic communication) ( sql ) Second, show the privileges assigned to super@localhost user by using the Evidence GRANTS argument.

 Bear witness GRANTS FOR super@localhost;